CodingItWrong/riverbed-web/README.md

 <https://docs.expo.dev/development/create-development-builds/#on-emulatorsimulator>

 - Android dev client: `eas build --profile development --platform android`
-- iOS simulator dev client: `eas build --profile development-simulator --platform ios`
+- iOS simulator dev client: `eas build --profile development-simulator --platform ios` - note that the free Expo plan is limited to 15 iOS builds per month, and then you will begin to be charged.

 After this, run `yarn start` then press `a` or `i` to launch the app in the simulator/emulator.